Term Work, Tests, and Final Exams

 Students who have two Faculty final examinations in the same time slot, or three consecutive Faculty final examinations (e.g., morning, afternoon, evening; or afternoon, evening, next morning), should submit a Final Examinations Conflict form using their University of Toronto email account to exams.artsci@utoronto.ca no later than the deadline published on the A&S Exam Conflicts webpage.

 Students who cannot write a final examination at the scheduled time due to a religious obligation should submit a Final Examinations Conflict form using their University of Toronto email account to exams.artsci@utoronto.ca as soon as the conflict is known, and no later than the deadline published on the A&S Exam Conflicts webpage.
+Requests received after the deadline may not be accommodated and failure to meet a deadline is not considered a valid reason to petition for a deferred exam.

-For the most up to date examination timetable consult the Faculty’s Exam Schedule webpage.
+For the most up-to-date examination timetable consult the Faculty’s Exam Schedule webpage.

-Rules of Conduct for Examinations
+Rules of Conduct for In-Person Examinations

 2. Students are expected at the examination room at least twenty minutes before the commencement of the examination.